Principles

 - Used specifically within a Danish register-based context.

-- “… I want to determine which registers and variables to request from Denmark Statistics and Danish Health Data Authority, so that I am certain I will be able to classify diabetes status of individuals in the registers.”
+- “… I want to easily get an overview of which Danish registers and variables I need to request from Denmark Statistics and the Danish Health Data Authority, so that I am able to classify the diabetes status of individuals in the registers using the osdc package.”

 - “… I want to easily and simply create a dataset that contains data on diabetes status in my population, so that I can begin conducting my research that involves persons with diabetes without having to tinker with coding the correct algorithm to classify them.”

-- “… I want to be informed early and in a clear way whether my data fits with the required data type and values, so that I can fix and correct these issues without having to do extensive debugging of the code and/or data.”
+- “… I want to be informed early and in a clear way whether my data fits with the required data types, so that I can fix and correct these issues without having to do extensive debugging of the code and/or data.”

 Core functionality

-This is the list of functionality we aim to have in the osdc package
+This is the list of the core functionality of the osdc package:

-- Provide helper functions to check and process individual registers for the variables required to enter into the classifier.
+- Internally checks individual registers for the variables required by the algorithm.

-- Provide a list of required variables and registers in order to calculate diabetes status.
+- Provides a list of required variables and registers in order to calculate diabetes status.

-- Provide a common and easily accessible standard for determining diabetes status within the context of research using Danish registers.
+- Provides a common and easily accessible standard for determining diabetes status within the context of research using Danish registers.

 Function conventions

-Effectively developing both the main user-exposed and internal functions requires following some conventions and design patterns for building these functions.
+To effectively develop both the user-facing and internal functions, we follow some conventions and design patterns for building these functions.
 There are a few conventions we describe here: naming patterns for functions and arguments, their argument input requirements, and their output data structure.

 Naming